Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Data and Experimental Setup

-\paragraph{Interpreting Predictive Signal with Bag of Words Classifiers} In addition to the models described above, which used language-model embeddings, we also constructed a bag-of-words (BoW) representation from these notes using \texttt{CountVectorizer} in \texttt{sklearn}, and evaluated seven standard classifiers (full list in Appendix), chosen for their interpretable features/coefficients, conducting hyperparameter and model selection as described above.
-Following the selection of the best classifier, we examined the top 10 most important features via feature importance measures specific to each model class.
+\paragraph{Interpreting Predictive Signal with Bag of Words (BoW) Classifiers} In addition to the models described above, which used language-model embeddings, we also constructed a bag-of-words (BoW) representation from these notes using \texttt{CountVectorizer} in \texttt{sklearn}, and evaluated seven standard classifiers (full training details in \cref{tab:bow_classifiers}, \cref{tab:bow_hp_configs}), chosen for their interpretable features / coefficients, conducting hyperparameter and model selection as described above.
+Following the selection of the best classifier, we examined the top 10 most important features via feature importance measures specific to each model class (full list of feature importances in \cref{tab:feature_importances}). \\ \\ Finally, we also trained XGBoost models on these BoW representations as well.
+Clinical text was pre-processed and tokenized in the same manner as in \ref{sec:appendix_text}.
+Model hyperparameters were optimized through a 60-iteration randomized search using 5-fold Stratified Group K-Fold cross-validation, preventing data leakage across splits.
+Finally, to ensure reliable pre-test probability estimates, the best-performing model from the cross-validation phase was post-hoc calibrated using Isotonic Regression.